Neel-pm/LetsGrowMore/README.md

-this repo contains tasks that are assign to me for an internship
+this repo contains tasks that are assign to me for an virtual internship